ShaojunLab/TeaCNV/README.md

 To filter out abnormally high peak counts, the `count_lim` parameter can be used, and it is recommended to set it to the 99th percentile of peak counts.
 The `seu_resolution` parameter controls the clustering resolution in **Seurat**; a value above 1.2 is suggested if a higher number of clusters is desired (default: 1.0).
 The `min_cells_in_group` parameter sets the minimum required size for each clone, with a default value of 20 cells. `delt_lim` defines the relative copy number (CN) ratio interval for a single absolute CN change (default: 0.3).
 Increasing `delt_lim` results in a lower clonal-level ploidy estimate.

+We set `Correct_by_length = TRUE` to normalize the counts of peaks with different lengths to counts per kilobase.
+If the input matrix features (bins) are of equal length, we set it to `FALSE`.
 ```

 cnv_obj <- CreateTeaCNVObject(input = mtx,